hackclub/camp/cohort_4/playbook/workshops/portfolio/file_creation.md

 WHEN TRYING TO LEARN SOMETHING NEW, DON'T COPY AND PASTE CODE OR ELSE YOU WON'T REMEMBER IT AS WELL : )

+A big part of typing code is muscle memory; you will remember how to do something better if you type it.

 Also, make sure you keep the same indentation that we do.
 ```